Achievable logoAchievable logo

 Procedure:

-1. Athlete stands with dominant side near the wall, reaches up, and marks the reach height.
+1. The athlete stands with the dominant side near the wall, reaches up, and marks standing reach height.

-2. Athlete then performs a countermovement jump and marks the highest reach.
+2. The athlete performs a countermovement jump and marks the highest reach.

 Static vertical jump